aaronmccollum/codecademy-C-skillpath/README.md

 ```
 This substitutes variable `a` with the `%d` in the string.

+The `printf()` function can take 'specifiers' which you can place inside the string to specify the data type you are about to print.
+- %d: for printing integers
+- %f: for printing floating-point numbers
+- %c: for printing characters
+- %s: for printing strings
+- %p: for printing memory addresses
+- %x: for printing hexadecimal values

 ## Conditionals
 Conditional (if/else) statements in C are very similar to JavaScript.
 ```